Illinois TANF Progam Assistance Overview

-There is a maximum of 60 months of TANF assistance benefits within one's lifetimes.
+Illinois TANF Benefits There is a maximum of 60 months of TANF assistance benefits within one's lifetimes.
 There is oftentimes a differentiation between adults and children.
 If you are a child and receive TANF benefits, depending on your State, you could receive another 60 months as an adult.

-Illinois TANF Eligiblity Requirements
+Illinois TANF Eligibility Requirements

 - You must be a US Citizen.

 - Children must be citizens or have eligible alien status.